Our process – what to expect

 To register with the Student Counselling Service you need to self-refer using our secure online form.
 No-one else can refer you to our service.

 If you aren’t able to access our form, please email us.

 Once you have completed the form, you will receive an automated email confirming your referral.

 Once we’ve processed your referral, we will get in touch offering you a video consultation at a time you have indicated you are available.
 We will email to let you know the time when one of our counsellors will call you.
 Emails will be sent to your University email account.

 At the end of your assessment, you and the counsellor will decide what the best steps are.
 Normally one or more of the following:

 Some people particularly struggle with finding the language to express how they feel.
 They are uncomfortable talking about what they perceive as failure, and find it hard to know where to turn to when it becomes impossible to ignore disturbing feelings, behaviours and physical symptoms.

-Counselling is designed to be a safe environment where you can be as frank as you want to be about what you are facing.
-Working with a professional counsellor gives you the opportunity to talk, listen and express yourself without being judged.
+Speaking to a professional counsellor gives you the opportunity to talk, listen and express yourself without being judged.